hzguendi/es-process-hunter/README.md

 ## Compatibility and Use Cases

-The Elasticsearch Process Analyzer is designed to work with the following data sources:
+The Elasticsearch Process Hunter is designed to work with the following data sources:

 ### Compatible Data Sources